TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

 ## 5. Experiment 3: Edge Boundary and Clamp Verification

 ### 5.1 Purpose and Justification
 Verify that the software clamping logic prevents the CoreXY head from moving beyond the center of any edge square (X ∈ [0.5, 7.5], Y ∈ [0.5, 13.5] in square units), and that the edge-travel algorithm correctly avoids the outermost board edges.
-This is a safety-critical requirement — exceeding travel limits could damage the CoreXY mechanism or dislodge the carriage from the rails.
+This is a safety-critical requirement, as exceeding travel limits could damage the CoreXY mechanism or dislodge the carriage from the rails.

 ### 5.2 Hypothesis / Expected Results
 Clamping logic will hold the carriage within the specified X and Y bounds for all four tested boundary conditions.
 Expected: 4/4 passes.

 ### 5.3 Procedure

-**Equipment & Inventory Items Used:**
-- _[Item # — Arduino Nano (A000005)]_
-- _[Item # — CoreXY gantry assembly]_
-- _[Item # — Ruler or visual reference for rail location]_

 **Environmental Conditions:**
 - Standard indoor lab conditions.